chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 - `title` -- how to refer to the component in the sidebar of the Storybook app,
 - `excludeStories` -- information required by the story, but should not be rendered by the Storybook app.

 To define our stories, we export a function for each of our test states to generate a story.
-The story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state---exactly like a React [Stateless Functional Component](https://reactjs.org/docs/components-and-props.html).
+The story is a function that returns a rendered element (i.e. a component class with a set of props) in a given state---exactly like a [Stateless Functional Component](https://angular.io/guide/component-interaction).

 `action()` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine in the test UI if a button click is successful.